latest update: 8 November 2017

 Logic Diagrams like this, are also a part of Conceptual Engineering:

-Based on the results of process design the process data for equipment, instrumentation and piping are produced.
-These include adaptations caused by engineering rules, such as a required overcapacity.
-With these data the specifications for this hardware are being written.
+With these process data the specifications for this hardware are being written.
 These also include additional requirements, such as material of construction and explosionproofing .

 Let us have a closer look at the applicable part of the model: